kdeenkhoorn/cubietruck-scripts/sources/broadcom-bluetooth/README.md

 Reason:

-UNIT_MAX is a very big value and this results in an endless wait before the program ends if enable_hci is selected.
+UINT_MAX is a very big value and this results in an endless wait before the program ends if enable_hci is selected.
 Why ths is done, don't know, i have asked a question about it on the site of the maker(s).
 Meanwhile this is my way of resolving the problem.